lina-conti/search-engine/README.md

 # search-engine

-This was a university project for my Object-oriented Programming course.
+This was a university group project for my Object-oriented Programming course.
+I worked on it with Gabriel Noguero.

 The goal was to implement a search engine that returns relevant documents in response to a query.
 There is a boolean version, that returns all documents containing all the words in the query,